-Dismissal time is 3:20 pm, at which time teachers will be on duty to ensure safety and escort the students to the James Street gate (on the south side of the Academy).
+Dismissal time is 3:30 pm, at which time teachers will be on duty to ensure safety and escort the students to the James Street gate (on the south side of the Academy).
 Bussing students will board the school bus, arriving back in Brockville at approximately 4:00 pm.
-It is expected that the main front entrance to the Academy be used for both arrival and dismissal times.

-If your child is to be picked up at any time by someone other than a parent, please leave a message on the school's voicemail, or write a note in your child's daily agenda, so that the teacher on duty will be aware of the change.
+If your child is to be picked up at any time by someone other than a parent, please leave a message on the school's voicemail, email, or write a note in your child's daily agenda, so that the teacher on duty will be aware of the change.
 Students who walk home or ride their bikes on their own require written consent.

-After 3:35 pm, students who have not been picked up will then be escorted to the reception area to wait for their parents.
+After 3:45 pm, students who have not been picked up will then be escorted to the reception area to wait for their parents.